-3.3 | Studies exploring devices that may be engineered and integrated with IoT/IoMT architectures prospective observational study tested DPNCheck (NeuroMetrix Inc., Waltham, Massachusetts), a point-of-care nerve conduction device originally developed for diabetic peripheral neuropathy, in 50 cancer survivors with a clinical diagnosis of CIPN.38 The authors found that CIPN severity according to the National Cancer Institute-Common Terminology Criteria for Adverse Events Version 4.0 (NCI-CTCAE 4.0) grade was associated with sural nerve conduction measured by the DPNCheck.
-A point-of-care nerve conduction device (Mediracer NCS), previously tested for carpal tunnel syndrome and diabetic neuropathy, was evaluated for early detection of CIPN in a pilot prospective study on 12 patients receiving chemotherapy.
-The device could detect peripheral nerve damage in patients undergoing oxaliplatin by identifying longitudinal NCS changes, but measurements frequently failed, especially in patients with pre-existing high-risk for neuropathy.
-39
+A prospective observational study tested DPNCheck (NeuroMetrix Inc., Waltham, MA, USA), a point-of-care nerve conduction device originally developed for diabetic peripheral neuropathy, in 50 cancer survivors with a clinical diagnosis of CIPN [38].
+The Authors found that CIPN severity according to the National Cancer Institute-Common Terminology Criteria for Adverse Events Version 4.0 (NCI-CTCAE 4.0) grade was associated with sural nerve conduction measured by the DPNCheck.
+A point-of-care nerve conduction device (Mediracer® NCS), previously tested on carpal tunnel syndrome and diabetic neuropathy, was evaluated for early detection of CIPN in a pilot prospective study on 12 patients receiving chemotherapy.
+The device could

+-Author Manuscrip detect peripheral nerve damage in patients undergoing oxaliplatin, by identifying longitudinal NCS changes, but measurements frequently failed especially in patients with pre-existing high-risk for neuropathy [39].